-Where does this information leave us consumers when BHT and BHA remain widely prevalent in the products we use?
+Where does this information leave us consumers when BHA and BHT remain widely prevalent in the products we use?
 The US Food and Drug Administration (FDA) is lax about

 a lot of food additives.
 Often the decision lies with individual companies which ingredients are chosen in their foods.
 In Canada, Europe, and some Asian countries, various harmful ingredients have been banned that the FDA still allows in our food.
 If you are lucky to live in California, by law, products that contain BHA are required to contain warning labels informing consumers that this ingredient can cause cancer.
 Outside of the US, international regulations are stronger.
 European Union regulations prohibit the use of BHA in cosmetics as a fragrance ingredient.

-So, read your labels, you can also use our certification label guide for produce and cosmetics to stay out of trouble.
+So, read your labels, you can also use our produce certification label guide and cosmetics certification label guide to stay out of trouble.
 Avoid processed foods as much as possible by eating a fresh, organic, natural and sustainable diet.